Interest Rate Strategy

 The interest rate strategy of Trava pool is designed to control liquidity risk while also maximizing utilization.
 The Utilisation Rate determines the borrow interest rates.

-represents total liquidity.
+Each token in each Pool has a utilization rate Ut at each time t, which is defined by the ratio Ut=Lt/Atwhere Lt represents total borrows and At represents total liquidity.
 This ratio regulates how much of a deposited token is used in the market.

 When this ratio approaches 100%, there will be a scarcity of tokens in the Pool.
 The borrower will be unable to borrow at this time, and the lender will be unable to withdraw funds from the Pool.
 To avoid this, interest rate and risk parameters must be calculated in precise detail for each token.